Robust and optimal loading of general classical data into quantum computers: introduction

-Despite the remarkable progress of~\cite{Sun.21,Rosenthal.21,Zhang.22,Yuan.22,Gui.23,Zhang.24}, current protocols are far from practical.
-On one hand, the robustness of~\cite{Sun.21,Rosenthal.21,Zhang.22,Yuan.22,Gui.23,Zhang.24} can not be guaranteed.
+Various protocols have been proposed in the literature to realize quantum state preparation.
+For example, Long, Sun~\cite{Long.01} and Grover, Rudolph~\cite{Grover.02} have independently proposed iterative preparation methods based on multi-controlled-rotations.
+Subsequent works have improved the single- and two-qubit gate count to $O(N)$, which is optimal (e.g. ~\cite{Mottonen.05,Plesch.11}).
+Although a large gate count is inevitable in general, it is possible to trade time (circuit depth) for space (ancillary qubit).
+Recently, low-depth quantum state preparation with $\Theta(n)$ circuit depth that matches the lower bound~\cite{Zhang.21,Sun.21} has been achieved by Sun \textit{et. al.}~\cite{Sun.21}, and subsequently by several other protocols~\cite{Sun.21,Rosenthal.21,Zhang.22,Yuan.22,Gui.23}, provided sufficient number of ancillary qubits.
+These results indicate an ultimate speed limit for loading general classical data to a quantum device.
+Despite the remarkable progress, current protocols are far from practical.
+On one hand, the robustness of~\cite{Sun.21,Rosenthal.21,Zhang.22,Yuan.22,Gui.23} cannot be guaranteed.
 The worst-case single- and two-qubit gate count of state preparation is $O(N)$, regardless of the space-time trade-off.
 A direct evaluation indicates that to achieve a constant preparation fidelity, one should suppress the gate error to the level of $O(N^{-1})$.
-For applications on large data set, this requirement is too stringent to be practical, especially for near-term quantum devices.
+For applications on large data sets, this requirement is too stringent to be practical, especially for near-term quantum devices.
 Even in the fault-tolerant setting, the gate error requirement of $O(N^{-1})$ is also challenging.
-Take the surface code~\cite{Fowler.12} scheme as an example, the code distance of each logic qubit should increase polynomially with $n$, which means that substantial among of classical data processing and corrections gates are required.
+Take the surface code~\cite{Fowler.12} scheme as an example, the code distance of each logic qubit should increase polynomially with $n$.
+This means that a substantial amount of classical data processing and corrections gates are required, rendering the vanishing of quantum advantages.

-On the other hand, most of the existing protocols (e.g. ~\cite{Sun.21,Rosenthal.21,Clader.22,Yuan.22,Gui.23}) assumes fully connectivity, which is not friendly for current quantum devices.
-In superconducting circuit system, qubits are typically connected by couplers~\cite{Arute.19,Wu.21}, and only nearest neighbor interaction is available.
+On the other hand, most of the existing protocols (e.g. ~\cite{Sun.21,Rosenthal.21,Clader.22,Yuan.22,Gui.23}) assume fully connectivity, which are not friendly for current quantum devices.
+In superconducting circuit systems, qubits are typically connected by couplers~\cite{Arute.19,Wu.21}, and only nearest-neighbor interaction is available.
 There are other systems where better connectivity is available, such as trapped ion~\cite{Moses.23} and neutral-atom arrays~\cite{Bluvstein.24}.
 However, simultaneous rearrangement of connectivities requires complicated shuttling, which is time-costly and may substantially affect the control accuracy.
-Although protocols in~\cite{Zhang.22,Zhang.24} have sparse connectivity, the architecture is far from optimal.
+Although protocols in~\cite{Zhang.22,Zhang.24} have sparse connectivity, the architecture is still far from optimal.